q-viper/q-viper.github.io/_posts/2020-08-11-drawing-simple-geometrical-shapes-on-python-using-numpy-and-visualize-it-with-matplotlib.md

 # Making Simple Geometrical Shapes on Python using NumPy and Matplotlib
+I might stop to write new blogs in this site so please visit [dataqoil.com](https://dataqoil.com) for more awesome blogs about computer vision projects.

 Now on this series of task I am going to tackle some of interesting image processing concepts from scratch using Python and then will compare it with popular OpenCV framework.
 Last time I did Convolution operation from Scratch and RGB to GrayScale conversion, etc. Now is the time to draw circle, rectangle, ellipse and get the flashback of childhood.
 I am highly inspired by the book named <b>Image Operators: Image Processing in Python by Jason M. Kinser.</b> In fact I am going to use some simple geometrical concepts to draw these basic shapes using only NumPy and Matplotlib.

 Also I have to mention the awesome book named <b> The Journey of X: A Guided Tour of Mathematics by Steven Strogatz.</b> Author really have a great way of describing the mathematical terms and I have learned lot of concepts on Mathematics from there.
 And author also introduced to the awesome book named <b>The House Keeper and the Professor</b>.